Overview

 Ignore the parameter matching: URI without query parameters.(e.g., path/index.html).

-URL Pattern Uses regular expressions to control the range of requests that the rules will be applied to.
-For example, the pattern *.jpg$ ensures that access control applies to all URLs ending with .jpg.
+URL Pattern Use regular expressions to define the scope of requests.
+For example, .jpg$ would apply to all URLs ending with .jpg.

 Authentication Mode